NSHipster/articles/2018-07-23-uitextinputpasswordrules.md

 <input type="password" passwordrules="required: upper; required: lower; required: special; max-consecutive: 3;"/>
 ```

+{% note do %}

-> If unspecified,
+If unspecified,
-> the default password rule is
+the default password rule is
-> `allowed: ascii-printable`.
+`allowed: ascii-printable`.
-> Though if your form has a password confirmation field,
+Though if your form has a password confirmation field,
-> it will automatically follow the rules from the preceding field.
+it will automatically follow the rules from the preceding field.

+{% endnote %}

 ## Generating Password Rules in Swift